 - The person in the graveyard is named “Duck”?

 That makes sense and all, but then I realized that ducks are also a running gag in the series.
-For example, there’s a rubber duck in Order of Ecclesia (screenshot courtesy of vgmuseum.com):
+For example, there’s a rubber duck in Order of Ecclesia:

 The Japanese arcade game even has a silly, secret ending that’s triggered by killing a rubber duck at just the right time:

 Harmony of Despair apparently has some rubber duck zaniness included too.
-In fact, I’m sure ducks appear in many more games in the series, but I’m not too familiar with much of anything past SotN, so I can’t offer too much more info.
+In fact, I’m sure ducks appear in many more games in the series, but I’m not too familiar with much of anything past Symphony of the Night, so I can’t offer too much more info.

 During the game’s development, I bought books and watched horror videos for inspiration, but then I remembered that I can’t handle horror movies very well, so there were a number of movies I never managed to watch all the way to the end.
 They didn’t turn out to be very helpful, I feel.
 I don’t care what anyone says, scary stuff is scary scary scary.
 So scary that I can’t forget it.
 I hate ducks.
 Because one time I kicked at one and it came rushing after me super-fast.
 Ducks scare me more than Dracula.